scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 ignition has occured) until a minimum in the pressure is reached.
 Since the precise time of the minimum is not important for this method, the search is done by comparing the pressure at a given index :math:`i` to the pressure at point :math:`i-50`, starting with the index of the global maximum pressure.
-This offset is used to avoid the influence of noise.
+The comparison is not made to the adjacent point to avoid the influence of noise.
 If :math:`P(i) \geq P(i-50)`, the index is decremented and the process is repeated until :math:`P(i) < P(i-50)`.
 This value of :math:`i` is approximately the minimum of pressure prior to ignition, so the maximum of the pressure in points to the left of the minimum will be the EOC.

 This method is generally robust, but it fails when there is no minimum in the pressure between the EOC and ignition, or the minimum pressure is very close to the EOC pressure.
 This may be the case for short ignition delays, on the order of 5 ms or less.
-In these cases, the comparison offset can be reduced to improve the granularity of the search; if that method fails, manual intervention is necessary to determine the EOC.
+In these cases, the comparison offset can be reduced to improve the granularity of the search; if the method still fails, manual intervention is necessary to determine the EOC.
 In either case, the value of the pressure at the EOC, |PC|, is recorded and the time at the EOC is taken to be :math:`t=0`.

 Calculating Ignition Delay